Foo Conner

-Foo Conner is an American activist, entrepreneur, and journalist.
+Foo Conner (born September 8, 1985) is an American activist, entrepreneur, and journalist.
 He is known for his work on Occupy Wall Street, Randyland, Social journalism, and as a YouTube personality.

 Personal life

 Foo Conner was born in Charleston, West Virginia.
 He grew up on a small subsistence farm right outside of the city in Mink Shoals, West Virginia.
 His father was a photojournalist for United Press International and taught Foo the craft at an early age.

 Although he has been called Foo since childhood, Conner officially changed his name to Foo in 2018.
 Foo squats an otherwise abandoned house to advocate for housing rights.
 Touring bands often play there.
 In February 2016, babies born in Allegheny County, Pennsylvania were gifted prints of Foo's artwork.
-Conner is a Entrepreneur-in-Residence at Carnegie Mellon University since 2020.
+Conner is an Entrepreneur-in-Residence at Carnegie Mellon University since 2020.

 Career

 Conner got his start producing free punk rock festivals at Skatopia.
 The anti-authoritarian atmosphere of his events caught the attention of Rolling Stone.
 Upon hearing the call to protest, he became a core organizer for Occupy Wall Street movement speaking out against Economic inequality.

-On the weekends he co-hosts the G3AR YouTube channel, where they build super hero gadgets and test them similar to the Mythbusters.
+On the weekends he co-hosts the G3AR YouTube channel, where they build super hero gadgets and test them similar to MythBusters.
 The channel has amassed over 600,000 subscribers.

 In 2015, Conner became the co-director of Randyland, an outsider art museum promoting happiness.
 Leaning on his skills as a photographer, he overhauled Randyland into a Selfie Museum.
 His curation was wildly applauded.
 The New York Times described it as, "an expression of joy and an extraordinary piece of public art."
 Conner left the museum in February 2020.